-- political conditions in major oil producing regions, especially in the Middle East; - · worldwide economic conditions; - · weather conditions; - trade barriers; - public health concerns; - the supply and price of domestic and foreign crude oil or natural gas; - the ability of members of the Organization of Petroleum Exporting Countries to agree upon and maintain oil prices and production levels; - the level of consumer demand; - · the price and availability of alternative fuels; - the proximity to, and capacity of, transportation facilities; - · the effect of worldwide energy conservation measures; and - the nature and extent of governmental regulation and taxation.
+- political conditions in major oil producing regions, especially in the Middle East;

+- worldwide economic conditions;

+- weather conditions;

+- trade barriers: - public health concerns, such as COVID-19; - the supply and price of domestic and foreign crude oil or natural gas; - · the level of consumer demand; - the price and availability of alternative fuels; - the proximity to, and capacity of, transportation facilities; - the effect of worldwide energy conservation measures; and - the nature and extent of governmental regulation and taxation.

+Although the Trustee cannot predict the occurrence of events that may affect future commodity prices or the degree to which these prices will be affected, gas royalty income for a given period generally relates to production three months prior to the period and crude oil royalty income for a given period generally relates to production two months prior to the period and will generally approximate current market prices in the geographic region of the production at the time of production.
 When crude oil and natural gas prices decline, the Trust is affected in two ways.
-First, distributable income from the Royalties is reduced.
-Second, exploration and development activity on the Underlying Properties may decline as some projects may become uneconomic and are either delayed or eliminated.
+First, distributable income from the Underlying Properties is reduced.
+Second, exploration and development activity by operators on the Underlying Properties may decline as some projects may become uneconomic and are either delayed or eliminated.
 It is impossible to predict future crude oil and natural gas price movements, and this reduces the predictability of future cash distributions to Unit holders.